 Following a devastating fire in 1899, the once magnificent Penicuik House was reduced to a roofless shell and remained in a state of ruin for over a century.
 Thanks to the Trust’s painstaking commitment to restoration, it now it lives on.

 In 1985, in response to a threat of demolition, the Penicuik House Preservation Trust (PHPT) was founded with a stated remit to restore and protect Penicuik House and the built structures within the Penicuik designed landscape for the benefit of the public.
-PHPT owns the parcel of land centered on Penicuik House, the focal point of the Penicuik Designed Landscape.
+PHPT owns the parcel of land centred on Penicuik House, the focal point of the Penicuik Designed Landscape.
 The Trust is working with the Estate to repair and conserve the built structures within the Designed Landscape while the Estate is adopting a forestry management regime that, over a period of years, will reinstate the broadleaved woodlands to the design of Sir John Clerk, 2nd Baronet, who was instrumental in the creation of the Designed Landscape in the early part of the 18th century.

 Our vision is to secure an exciting and sustainable future for Penicuik House and Designed Landscape, making it an appealing, accessible and inspiring place for new and existing audiences to visit, support and enjoy; now and for years to come.

 Our aim, first and foremost, is to protect Penicuik House and restore the structures within the Designed Landscape so that we can open up new opportunities for a more diverse range of visitors to connect with our countryside and magnificent built heritage.
 Celebrating the ideals of the Scottish Enlightenment of the 18th century – discovery, invention and exploration – we will bring them vividly to life for our 21st century audiences through inspiring interpretation and activities that create fascinating links between house, landscape and people